SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 If You Don’t Know, Take a Guess

-SHL inductive tests are timed, so make sure you complete as many of the questions as possible.
+SHL inductive reasoning tests are timed, so make sure you complete as many of the questions as possible.
 If you don’t know the answer to a question, take a guess and move on to the next question.

 Stay Calm and Concentrate